skaiser/mediaquery.js/README.md

 6. Works with `@import` rules (unconfirmed)

+### Common use cases

+* If you like the power of CSS media queries, but have ever had trouble ensuring your "responsive JS" is in sync with your "responsive CSS"
+* If you've ever wanted to have your "responsive design" only be "responsive" to the user's browser/screen size at page load, but not necessarily _after_ page load (i.e., browser resize)
+* If you need to support "responsive design" in older browsers (IE), but don't want to make separate CSS rules for them
+* If you only want to have to declare your "responsive breakpoints" in one place
+* If you want a more reliable way to query what size the CSS media query thinks the screen is at vesus the [unreliable way that some browsers report the size using JS][1]

 ### How does it work?
 Mediaquery.js adds a CSS class to the html element and adds three elements to the head element of your page (configurable):